Stake logo

 Some more experienced investors like to use the gold-silver ratio as a signal for whether it's time to buy or sell a particular metal.
 It refers to how many ounces of silver are required to buy one ounce of gold.
 The main idea is that a high gold-silver ratio favours buying silver, as it's relatively cheap and it's better to buy gold at a low ratio for the same reason - an attractive gold price.
 The number has varied significantly in recent years and is much more volatile than when they were used as monetary metals.

-The Cannington Project in Queensland is one of the world's primary silver mines.
+The Cannington Project in Queensland is one of the world's top primary silver mines.
 The South32 ($S32) operation produced 12.94m ounces of silver in FY22, alongside some nickel and lead sales.
 The Mount Isa Zinc Mine, owned by Glencore and Aeris Resources' ($AIS) Tritton Copper Mine both produce significant amounts of silver as a by-product.

 This does not constitute financial product advice nor a recommendation to invest in the securities listed.
 Past performance is not a reliable indicator of future performance.
-As always, do your own research and consider seeking appropriate financial or taxation advice before investing.
+When you invest, your capital is at risk.
+You should consider your own investment objectives, financial situation, particular needs.
+The value of your investments can go down as well as up and you may receive back less than your original investment.
+As always, do your own research and consider seeking appropriate financial advice before investing.

 Portrait photo of Megan Stals, Market Analyst at Stake.